 WARNING: Build and use at your own risk.
 Always stay tied in short to the main anchor when testing or using any single-point hanging portaledge!

 The standard tubing for a lightweight portaledge frame is 6061-T6 Aluminum Tubing.
+SEE THIS PAGE FIRST.

 (NOTE: NOT PIPE BENDERS, pipe is a different category of hollow rounds.
 Pipe benders are not suitable for thin wall tube bending).